 The magistrate will make their decision after they have heard both sides of the story and listened to the evidence from witnesses.
 The magistrate may agree with the plaintiff’s claim, agree with the defendant, or decide only part of the claim must be paid for.

-The magistrate will make an order explaining how much has to be paid.
+The magistrate will make an order explaining how much has to be paid (this may happen immediately or at a later date).
 The person who does not win their case may be ordered to pay all or some of the other person’s legal costs.

 What if I don’t agree with the decision?